 PVDF (Polyvinylidene Fluoride) also known as Kynar® is a great choice for applications requiring the highest purity, strength, and resistance to solvents, acids, bases, and heat, as well as smoke generation in the event of a fire.
 For devices dealing with ozone, this plastic is the number one option.

-High impact, high temperatures, and semi-transparent are all excellent attributes of polycarbonate, but it’s the biocompatible USP Class VI compatibility rating that makes this plastic an ideal choice for medical applications.
+High impact, high temperatures, and semi-transparent are all excellent attributes of polycarbonate, but it’s the biocompatible ISO 10993 compatibility rating that makes this plastic an ideal choice for medical applications.

 Ultem® is your go-to plastic when your application requires high heat, flame, or solvent resistance.
 This plastic also has an added bonus of being EU, Class VI, or ISO 10993 compliant.

 ABS is an ideal body material for applications exposed to really cold environments.

 Note: ABS is only recommended for short term use with weak acids, and it is not a good choice for strong acids and solvents, ketones, aldehydes, esters, and some chlorinated hydrocarbons.
 For customers who require gamma radiation, we tested ABS for this type of exposure, and it received an “A grading,” which means it had no visual or functional changes.
 However, note that ABS cannot be autoclaved and has a low UV resistance.
 Valves in ABS are typically created via injection molding, but this plastic also does really well with ultrasonic welding.